vwxi/dht/PROTOCOL.md

     ```
   - the provider ID can be resolved using the `get_addresses` message
   - after `republish_time` seconds, the provider record is considered expired.
-  - signature signs the following data format: `<provider id>:<expiry time>`
+  - signature signs the following data format: `<provider id enc-string>:<expiry time as string>`
-  - recipients should reject provider records past expiry date, with an invalid signature or from an ID that cannot be resolved.
+  - recipients should reject provider records if:
+    - past their expiry date
+    - with an invalid signature
+    - where the provider ID and sender ID don't match
+    - cannot get addresses from provider ID

 #### enc-string